Yeast Infection FAQs

 Q:What is the most common symptom of a vaginal yeast infection?

-A:Itching of the vagina or vulva is the most common symptom of yeast vaginitis.
+A:Vaginal itching is the most common symptom of yeast vaginitis.
+Other symptoms of vaginal yeast infection can include:

 Q:Recurrent yeast infections may be related to an underlying medical condition.
 True or False?